danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0102 (en).md

 [---]

 Beyond the rocks covering the hilltop, Twilight and Rainbow Dash carefully moved through the bushes.
 Twilight's first objective was to get a clear view of the current state of the terrain within the barrier.
-The second objective was to find a safe place where they could hide from Vainilla.
+The second objective was to find a safe place where they could hide from Vanilla.

 Slowly, they reached a clearing and began surveying the horizon.